Knee replacement surgeon London

 • Use of an advanced spinal and local anaesthetic technique to optimise pain control after surgery.

-• A co-ordinated postoperative early rehabilitation programme, involving the surgeon, nurses and physiotherapists.
+• A co-ordinated postoperative early rehabilitation programme involving the surgeon, nurses and physiotherapists.

-Mr.Rajaratnam focuses on achieving excellent function after knee replacement surgery.
-The keys for achieving full functional recovery are accelerated rehabilitation and targeted physiotherapy.
+Mr Rajaratnam focuses on achieving excellent function after knee replacement surgery.
+The keys to achieving full functional recovery are accelerated rehabilitation and targeted physiotherapy.

-The surgeon, anaesthetist, surgical care practitioners, physiotherapists and dedicated nurses work as a team to make patients comfortable post surgery.
+The surgeon, anaesthetist, surgical care practitioners, physiotherapists and dedicated nurses work as a team to make patients comfortable post-surgery.

 Patients are encouraged to walk with our highly trained physiotherapists and nurses within 3-4 hours.

+You will be seen 2 weeks post-surgery for a follow-up appointment.
 Once the wound has healed and a full range of movement has been achieved, it is important to strengthen the muscles around the knee.
+These exercises aim to increase muscle tone around the new knee joint.

 We are happy to recommend a specialist knee physiotherapist who will arrange to see you as an outpatient, oversee your strengthening programme and monitor your progress over the next few weeks.